Lobuche Peak Climbing - 17 Days

 • Dinner and overnight stay at the teahouse

-Traveler’s note: Did you know that Lukla airport is the world’s 38th highest airport!
-The Dudh Khosi River meaning the Milk-Khosi River got its name due to its white water, and is one of the highest rivers in terms of elevation!
+Traveller’s note: Did you know that Lukla airport is the world’s 38th highest airport!
+The Dudh Khosi River, meaning the Milk-Khosi River, got its name due to its white water, and is one of the highest rivers in terms of elevation!

 Altitude: 2,780m